x

 ADHD Coaching: This form of treatment is more suitable for older children struggling with ADHD, like teenagers.
 ADHD coaches are professionals who act as a “life coach” specializing in ADHD.
 They help adults, teens, and even kids better manage their responsibilities and improve their self motivation.

 Eleanor Health is here to help you build your confidence and momentum towards the future you want.
 We provide treatment services for adults with alcohol, opioid, and other substance use disorders.
-We are currently located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.

 Jordan Kadish